tychoprolarper/arise-ye-tarnished/README.md

 ## Membership

+## Kings Crown Tournament
+### Rules
+- Duels and Team Deathmatch
+- No healing items allowed.
+- The battle is timed (3 minutes); in the end, the winner dons a great crown.
+- The player with the most kills receives two victory points.
+With equal kills, all players receive one point (a draw).
+- Allies receive credit for every fallen enemy; in Deathmatch, all players except the victim receive credit.

 ## The Armoury
 For future games, I plan on bringing the entire armory and a tent to set it up in.
 Members have access to the armoury and may store their gear there, squires may use gear for free, shadow camp members may pay a fee to use weapons out of the armoury (think of it like a deposit, except I keep it.
 So nothing like a deposit at all!)